Yurik72/ESPHap/README.md

 # Getting help
 ## Simple example

-Examples folder contains very simple examples EspHapLed (for ESP32) and EspHapLed8266 (for ESP8266) how to handle Led status
+Examples folder contains very simple examples EspHapLed (for ESP32) and EspHapLed8266 (for ESP8266) how to handle LED status

 Before actually compiling your sketch you first need to: